 - Delete - Delete the page, including any children and content.

-In order to ensure the integrity of your Thrive Community, Higher Logic prohibits admin actions on some of the system pages in the CMS.
+In order to ensure the integrity of your community, Higher Logic prohibits admin actions on some of the system pages in the CMS.

 For example, Super Admins and Site Admins cannot: